Divorce 101, Part 5: Custody vs. Residency vs. Visitation

 With the help of experienced divorce attorneys, you and your spouse can create a child custody agreement and visitation schedule that works best for your family.
 You can negotiate almost every aspect of the agreement, down to even smallest details.
 No one in the process is likely to object to your agreement terms as long as you’re realistic and act in the best interest of the child.

-The Wesley Clark & Peshkin Method
+The Clark Peshkin Method